Monrevil/simplified-market-ledger/README.md

 So far all of the processes should be a single transaction in a database.
 PlaceBid\Approve\Reverse should Commit or Rollback all write operations at the end.

+# Q?
+1. Ledger should reflect bids that where smaller than an invoice value in database?
+They should be recorded, with status rejected.

 # Decisions

 ## Single go module (go.mod file)